 - EverNote is a great admin tool that can help you organize a lot of files and manage your business.

 - Dropbox is also another great admin tool and file-sharing tool.
 It also has a back-up mode.

 - Having a contact form on your blog or website helps you and your customers have more efficient contact.
 Contactform 7 is a WordPress plug-in that is easy to use and install.

 - An FAQ is not an automation tool but it can sure reduce the amount of time you used to use answering the same questions over and over again.

-- Infusionsoft is a great customer relationships management software that helps you have great rapport with your customers.
+- Infusionsoft is a great customer relationship management software that helps you have a great rapport with your customers.

 - To organize your daily tasks and making sure you don't forget anything Trello is a great task management tool.

 - To organize projects and break them down into steps Do and Asana are both great organizers.

 - An online shopping cart like WooCommerce helps you sell what you are offering.